openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 2. Click OK.

 ## Display languages
-The default display language setting is that of the browser where the EQUELLA instance is being viewed.
-Languages imported as language packs can be selected in the EQUELLA Digital Repository as the preferred display language.
+The default display language setting is that of the browser where the openEQUELLA instance is being viewed.
+Languages imported as language packs can be selected in the openEQUELLA Digital Repository as the preferred display language.
 Selecting a preferred display language will override the browser locale setting.

 #### To select the preferred display language
-1. Log in to the EQUELLA Digital Repository to display the Dashboard page.
+1. Log in to the openEQUELLA Digital Repository to display the Dashboard page.
 2. Select the PROFILE link in the top right corner to display the Edit User page.
 3. In the Preferred display language, select the preferred display language from the drop-down list (e.g. Spanish (Spain)).
 The preferred display languages list only contains languages imported as language packs.